NativeScript/developer-day-workshop/src/chapters/chapter4.md

 <div class="solution-end"></div>
 <div class="exercise-end"></div>

-There are many ways to store data in NativeScript apps, in addition to using the application settings module, you may wish to use one of the options listed below.
+There are many ways to store data in NativeScript apps.
+In addition to using the application settings module, you may wish to use one of the options listed below.

 Reference: